 Are you looking at making your teaching vibrato for kids simpler, memorable and highly visual?

-Presenting to you, Vivid Vibrato (wrist vibrato for violinists):
+Presenting to you, Kids’ Vibrato Made Easy (wrist vibrato for violinists):

 - Vibrato has been broken down into rubbing, finger rotations and shaking.

-- Highly engaging and hilarious interactive short videos for each rhyme so kids can visualise concepts.
+- Highly engaging, vivid and hilarious interactive short videos for each rhyme so kids can visualise concepts.

 - Teachers’ objectives and clear explanations to simplify teaching vibrato.